vulkomilev/oumi/README.md

 ### Examples &  Recipes

-Explore our growing collection of ready-to-use configurations for state-of-the-art models and training workflows:
+Explore the growing collection of ready-to-use configurations for state-of-the-art models and training workflows:

 #### 🦙 Llama Family